osmedeus/documentation/src/faq.md

     You can see what included in the package in **[the premium package page](/premium/)**

 ???+ question "Is it support Windows?"
     Unfortunately not, it was designed for Linux only.
-You will need to use Docker, WSL or a VM if you really want to run Osmedeus on Windows.
+You will need to use Docker, WSL, or a VM if you really want to run Osmedeus on Windows.

 ???+ info "I got some error while installing Osmedeus on my machine.
 How can I fix it?"
     Maybe run `sudo su` first and then run `rm -rf ~/osmedeus-base ~/.osmedeus` and then run the install script again to have a clean installation.